EricZinda/Perplexity/docs/pxHowTo/pxHowTo082State.md

 ## Building a Custom State Object
-We are getting to the point where the examples need to get richer and hard-coding the state of the world or using the base `State` object is not going to be good enough for future examples.
+We are getting to the point where the examples need to get richer and hard-coding the state of the world or using the base `State` object is not going to be good enough.
 We need to step back and think about how to model the file system state in a more robust way.
 Even if you aren't building an interface to a file system, many of the concerns and solutions described below could be useful to you.
 Designing how your state object works is a key design decision when building a Perplexity application.

 ## The Perplexity State object